 All deadlines can be found here on the Enrollment Calendar HERE.

-Information on course repeats can be found HERE.
+Petitions and documentation requirements can be found HERE.

 You can determine the catalog year you are to follow by looking on your "Academic Report" in LOUIE.